Skip to content

 Cellulose can also be used wonderfully for thermal insulation

 Cellulose is obtained through the recycling of waste paper.
-Because cellulose is biodegradable, cheap and regionally available, insulates heat very well and also protects well against heat, sound and the usual risks of moisture, it is one of the most widely used ecological insulating materials.
+Because cellulose is biodegradable, cheap and regionally available, insulates heat very well and also protects well against heat, sound and the usual risks of moisture, it is one of the most widely used, ecological insulation materials.

-You can use the insulation material to insulate roofs or partition walls, for example.
-It is just as suitable as façade insulation for buildings with Timber frame construction.
+You can use the insulation material, for example, to insulate roofs or partition walls.
+It is just as suitable as facade insulation for buildings with Timber frame construction.

 Here are important facts for insulation with cellulose at a glance: